Editorial Standards > Verification and Factchecking

 Quotations

-■ We will allow separate phrases of a quote separated by attribution. (“I will go to war,” the president said.
+■ We allow separate phrases of a quote separated by attribution. (“I will go to war,” the president said.
 “But only if necessary.”)

 ■ In Q&As such as “5 Questions,” a subject’s responses will be edited for brevity, and responses that addressed the same question but were made at different times in the conversation may be brought together in a single response.
 At the discretion of the reporter or editor, a response edited in this manner will be verified with the source.

-■ We will avoid publishing quotes that include profanity or hate speech, but if deemed relevant to a story, the words will be spelled out.
+■ We avoid publishing quotes that include profanity or hate speech, but if deemed relevant to a story, the words will be spelled out.

 Issues of privacy